 In order to succeed as a tennis player, you must learn to play against all types of players with different styles of playing.
-Ideally, your game plan for every match should allow you to use your strengths as much as possible and expose your opponentís weaknesses to the full extent.
+Ideally, your game plan for every match should allow you to use your strengths as much as possible and expose your opponent’s weaknesses to the full extent.

 There are two key words that need to be defined: strategy and tactics.
 Strategy refers to your general approach to playing a match.
 The tactics of tennis are the specific shots and your court positioning that will help you execute your strategy successfully.
 This varies according to the strategy being used.

 Four basic playing styles are identified based on the major strategies of playing tennis.
 The first playing style is the counterpunching defensive style.
 A counter puncher is a reactor.
 He or she responds to whatever his or her opponent does on court instead of really taking the initiative.
 This does not mean that the counter puncher is an unintelligent player.
 In fact, some of the smartest players in the world are counter punchers.

-They are usually able to hit the right shot that neutralizes or even beats their opponentís best shots.
+They are usually able to hit the right shot that neutralizes or even beats their opponent’s best shots.
 Additionally, counter punchers usually have great stamina and are able to simply outlast their opponents.
 The tactics of tennis used by the counter puncher are usually the following:

 - Use high heavy topspin, floating slices or low skidding slices to keep the ball deep and prevent the opponent from attacking.

-Hit lobs against aggressive, attacking players.
+- Hit lobs against aggressive, attacking players.

 - Get a very high percentage of first serves in by not going for too much.

 - Be very mentally tough, patient and willing to stay out on court for as long as it takes to win the match.

 Their main strategy is to overpower or out hit their opponents.
 These players are willing to take the risk and go for big shots to hit winners, force errors or short sitters that can easily be put away.
 The tactics of tennis that this type of player commonly uses are:

-Hit big first serves and put away the short return off the bounce.
+- Hit big first serves and put away the short return off the bounce.

-Hit deep and set up their big inside out forehands.
+- Hit deep and set up their big inside out forehands.

-Rally cross court and pull the trigger by going for a winner down the line.
+- Rally cross court and pull the trigger by going for a winner down the line.

-Aggressively return the second serve, looking to put it away immediately.
+- Aggressively return the second serve, looking to put it away immediately.

 - Hit sharp angles to open up the court.

 - Hit passing shots or hard body shots against a net rushing opponent.

-Hit drop shots as a surprise tactic.
+- Hit drop shots as a surprise tactic.

 The third type of player is the all-courter.
 This player is comfortable in all areas of the court.
 He or she can hit all kinds of shots from anywhere, but these players still have some weaknesses in their game.
 Sometimes, they can hit everything well but don’t have one shot that can be called as a real weapon.

 The tactics of tennis that these players use vary according to their individual abilities.
 But because they are usually the most versatile players, what they usually like to do is to keep their opponents guessing with what they are going to do form point to point.
 If they are executing well, they give themselves a very good chance of winning.